10 Best Baby Foods You Should Give Your Child

 As new parents, you always want the best for your baby.
 But, when it comes to food, there is nothing really called ‘the best’ for all babies.
 ‘Best’ could be closest to what suits your baby best.
 Therefore, food should be suitable for the age of the baby.
-Experts suggest that you should not introduce solid food before four months.
-After that, gradually add semi-solids to their diet.
-Also, you should not completely reject any food item unless the baby has a proven allergy to it because this is the time when their food habits will develop for life.
-So, place an assortment on their platter, and sometimes sit back and watch what they naturally pick.
+Experts suggest that you should not introduce solid food before six months.
+After that, gradually add semi-solids to the diet.
+Also, you should not completely reject any food item unless the baby has a proven allergy to it because this is the time when the food habits will develop for life.
+So, place an assortment on your child’s platter, and sometimes sit back and watch what he naturally picks.
 Babies have their own taste buds, too!

 Best Foods for Babies

 Keeping the above-mentioned things in mind, we have created a list of ten items you could add to the weaning diet.
 These are based on expert recommendations.
 They ensure optimum nutrition from different categories of food, and all are ‘e-some’ (read awesome!).

 However, don’t add everything at once.
 Take one baby step at a time.
 Keep a gap of three days between new food items to watch out for any allergic reaction.
 You should also check with your paediatrician for added guidance about the best food suitable for your baby’s age, to meet his specific health needs.

 1. Breast Milk